• Skip to primary navigation

 stack of mini muffins with muffin tray and an apple in the background

-If you can't eat them all in time then be sure to pop them in a freezer to prevent waste.
-Just pull them out in the morning and pop them into lunchboxes and by the time snack-time rolls around, they will be nice and defrosted.
+If frozen, simply pull them out in the morning and pop them into lunchboxes, and by the time snack time rolls around, they will be nice and defrosted.

 Need more Grain-Free goodness?
 Check these out: